-3.4.
-BASIC PROGRAM EXECUTION REGISTERS
+3.4 BASIC PROGRAM EXECUTION REGISTERS

-The processor provides 16 registers basic program execution registers for use in general system and application programing.
-As shown in Figure 3-3, these registers can be grouped as follows:
+The processor provides 16 basic program execution registers for use in general system and application programing (see Figure 3-4).
+These registers can be grouped as follows:

 - General-purpose registers.
 These eight registers are available for storing operands and pointers. - Segment registers.
 These registers hold up to six segment selectors. - EFLAGS (program status and control) register.
 The EFLAGS register report on the status of the program being executed and allows limited (application-program level) control of the processor. - EIP (instruction pointer) register.
 The EIP register contains a 32-bit pointer to the next instruction to be executed.